-Press the INFO key while in Bird's Eye, Chart, or Combo View to display information about objects that are near an active cursor.
+Chart Views: Press the INFO key while in any navigation view to display information about objects that are near the active cursor.
 If the cursor is not active, the Chart Info submenu will be displayed.
 See Views: Viewing Cartography for more information.